Tag Archives: Film Alley

 Q: What or who is Parabolic Media?

-A: Dr. Philip J. Hohle of Parabolic Media is a leading scholar in the study of how people interpret movies.
+A: Philip J. Hohle, Ph.D., of Parabolic Media is a trained scholar in the study of how people interpret movies.
 He has published and presented on this topic through the International Society for the Cognitive Studies of the Moving Image (SCSMI).
-He also has taught film interpretation and media law at the university level.
-With the help of other scholars in the area, he hosted the series Cinema and Religion at the Moviehouse & Eatery in Austin for eight years.
+He has also taught film interpretation and media law at the university level.
+With the help of other scholars in the area, he hosted the series Cinema and Religion at the Moviehouse & Eatery in Austin for nine years until 2020, and has continued in Georgetown since 2024.
 His book, The Filmmaker’s Prayer, was written to serve as the curriculum for this series.

 Q: What if the weather is bad?
 What if no seats are left?

 A: Parabolic Media will send announcements to the email address you used in your RSVP if the event is canceled due to weather (or any other reason).
-Likewise, if RSVPs show that the theater will reach capacity, any additional persons submitting RSVPs will be sent an email informing them that no seats are left.
+If the RSVP form shows no more seats available, email philip@parabolicmedia.com.